 Enter System mode and select [Triggers].
 The Triggers window will open.
+You will need a Touch Wing or external monitor to use this function as it is not shown on the onboard display.

 The left hand side of the window has a list of trigger sets.
 The "classic Pearl" MIDI trigger implementation is provided as one of these.
 Each set of triggers can be enabled or disabled using the button at the right hand end of the mapping name.